Andrioden/javascript-astarf/README.md

     import { AStar, Graph } from "javascript-astarf"

     // Create a new graph with a grid
-    // - Take note 0 = wall, 1 = walkable, higher than 1 makes it worse
+    // - Take note 0 = wall, 1 = walkable, higher than 1 to increase path cost
     // - Take note the lower left 0-value is x=1, y=0.
 Like you would access a 2d array[x][y].
-    const graph = new Graph([
+Not to be confused with cartesian coordinates. const graph = new Graph([
         [1, 1],
         [0, 1],